vcr/vcr/README.md

 and a per-cassette record mode when inserting a cassette.
 The record modes are:

 * `:new_episodes`: Previously recorded HTTP interactions will be replayed.
 New HTTP interactions will be recorded.
+  This is generally the most useful mode.
+VCR will automatically record and replay new HTTP requests as your codebase evolves to make new requests.
 * `:all`: Previously recorded HTTP interactions will be ignored.
 All HTTP interactions will be recorded.
+  This is useful if you're interested in using VCR to log your HTTP interactions but don't care to ever replay them.
+Alternately, you can temporarily change your record mode to `:all` to force it to re-record all requests.
 * `:none`: Previously recorded HTTP interactions will be replayed.
 New HTTP interactions will result in an error.
+  This mode is useful when your code makes potentially dangerous HTTP requests (i.e. it hits a production server rather than a sandbox/staging server), as it will prevent any new requests from completing, raising an error instead.
+Generally, you will temporarily use the `:new_episodes` or `:all` record modes to perform the initial recording before changing it to `:none`.

+When no cassette is inserted, all HTTP requests will result in a `Real HTTP connections are disabled` error.

 ## Request Matching